kibuchijw/alx-higher_level_programming/0x10-python-network_0/README.md

     * You have to use `curl`
 ### 3. cURL only methods
 * A Bash script that takes in a URL and displays all HTTP methods the server will accept
     * You have to use `curl`
+### 4. cURL headers
+* A Bash script that takes in a URL as an argument, sends a `GET` request to the URL, and displays the body of the response
+    * A header variable `X-School-User-Id` must be sent with the value `98`
+    * You have to use `curl`